Robert-Zacchigna/MKVAudioSubsDefaulter/README.md

 ### Verbosity

-There are various logging levels implemented in this cli: `0: NONE (Default), 1: INFO, 2: DEBUG, 3: WARNING, 4: ERROR`.
+There are various logging levels implemented in this cli: `0: NONE, 1: INFO, 2: DEBUG, 3: WARNING, 4: ERROR (Default)`.
 By default, no logs are produced but the log level can easily be changed using the `-v, --verbose` cli arg.

 ## Advanced Usage (Orchestration)